traylinx/a2a-ruby-samples/README.md

 ./setup.sh
 ```

-The samples use the A2A Ruby gem directly from GitHub repository, so no separate gem installation is needed.
+The samples use the published A2A Ruby gem from RubyGems.org, so no separate gem installation is needed.
 Bundler will handle all dependencies automatically.

 ### Running Your First Agent